Getting Health Insurance for Newborns

 What Is the Best Health Insurance for Newborns?

-The best plan depends on your family’s medical needs and financial situation.
-If your baby is healthy and you want to keep monthly costs low, you can get away with low premiums.
+If your baby is healthy, and your house very baby-proof, and you want to keep monthly costs low, you can get away with low premiums.
 Lower premiums usually mean higher deductibles and costs for care.
+If you frequent the doctor, having lower deductibles and cost-sharing often saves you money, despite usually meaning higher monthly premiums.

 You can compare plans here for yourself, if you want to see what is available.
 However, if you’re unsure where to start, our team can help compare options and find the best plan for your baby and budget.
 Give us a call, it costs you nothing and if your in the best available coverage, we won’t change a thing.